stevepolitodesign/pundit-feature-flags/README.md

 > **What's Going On Here?**
 >
-> - We instanciate a new instance of the `Feature::EnablePostMetaDescriptionPolicy` policy class and pass in the `current_user` and `Post` per pundit's API.
+> - We instantiate a new instance of the `Feature::EnablePostMetaDescriptionPolicy` policy class and pass in the `current_user` and `Post` per pundit's API.
 Then we call `permitted_attributes` to load the correct parameters based on whether the user has access to the `meta_description`.
 > - Note that we call `authenticate_user!` before all actions except `show` and `index` since the `Feature::EnablePostMetaDescriptionPolicy` relies on a user.

 2. Conditionally show the `meta_description` in the post form partial.